cagatayfidan/new_project/README.md

-This app builded for working redux-saga with form.
+This app built for working redux-saga with form.

 It's contains;